|Funding Program:||Investment Road and Rail Program

 The total cost of the project is $614.3 million.
 The Australian Government is providing $307.2 million and the NSW Government is providing $307.2 million towards the construction of the project.

 Thiess and McMahon Contractors was awarded the contract to design and construct the project on 19 December 2012.
 Major works commenced on 20 August 2013.
-A staged opening to traffic commenced on 16 May 2016 and all major works were completed on 27 July 2016.
+A staged opening to traffic commenced on 16 May 2016 and all major works were completed by 27 July 2016.

 Disclaimer: The material contained in this site is made available